Course Catalog

 This course provides foundation knowledge in information security, including protecting information assets, risk mitigation strategies, response to security incidents, and designing secure systems.
 It provides an introduction to the management, technical, and administrative aspects of Information Security and Assurance.
 This course provides the foundation for understanding the key issues associated with protecting information assets, determining the levels of protection and response to security incidents, and designing a consistent, reasonable information security system, with appropriate intrusion detection and reporting features.
 Please check with your participating institution to determine whether this course is offered on your campus and when it will be offered.

-Title: Principles of Information Security
+Title: Principles of Information Security (4th Edition)

 Author: Michael E. Whitman; Herbert J. Mattord